Maartje C. de Jong

 |Dance Your PhD Contest [video]|

-I currently study the neural processing of illusory visual events using intracranial electro-encephalography recorded from epilepsy patients and ultra-high 7T magnetic resonance imaging.
+I currently study the perception of visual illusions using pharmacology, intracranial electro-encephalography (ECoG) and 7-tesla functional magnetic resonance imaging (fMRI).

-For my PhD project I investigated the influence of previous perceptual experience on interpretations of ambiguous images, using magnetic resonance imaging, scalp and intracranial electro-encephalography and psychophysics, focusing on the role of visual cortex in perceptual memory.
+For my PhD project I investigated the influence of previous perceptual experience on interpretations of ambiguous images, using fMRI, scalp EEG, ECoG and psychophysics, focusing on the role of visual cortex in perceptual memory.
 [PDF] [more info]

 I am also interested in social neuroscience, particularly the influence of social information on sensory awareness.
 I investigated face perception and visuospatial orienting in a clinical population with autism spectrum disorders. [more info]